oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/4-install-sample-data.md

+# Install Sample Data

-# Introduction
+## Introduction

 This lab uses sample data that is loaded into the Autonomous Database from Oracle Cloud Infrastructure Object Store.
-You will create four tables and load data from Object Store using the DBMS\_CLOUD.COPY\_DATA procedure.
+You will create four tables and load data from Object Storage using the DBMS\_CLOUD.COPY\_DATA procedure.

+Estimated Time:  10 minutes with 1 ocpu.

 **Author's note.
 Before publication, replace PAR with PAR to final bucket.**

-Estimated Time:  5 Minutes.

 ## Task 1 - Load Sample Data